elankath/mcmdesign/src/machine-controller/README.md

 			- [4. reconciliation functions executed by worker](#4-reconciliation-functions-executed-by-worker)
 # Machine Controller

+The Machine Controller Entry Point for any provider is at `machine-controller-manager-provider-<name>/cmd/machine-controller/main.go`

 ## MC Launch

+A `Makefile` launches the entry point with the given flags below.
-most of these timeout flags are redundant since exact same values are given in `machine-controller-manager/pkg/util/provider/app/options.newmcserver`
+Most of these timeout flags are redundant since exact same values are given in `machine-controller-manager/pkg/util/provider/app/options.newmcserver`
 ```
 go run -mod=vendor cmd/machine-controller/main.go \